saimonsamiu-alt/Bengali-AI-Response-Evaluation-Dataset/README.md

 | Claude | [5] |      [5] |        [5] |      [5] |            [5]
 | Gemini | [5] | [5] | [4] | [4] | [4]
 | ChatGPT | [5] | [5]] | [3] | [3] |[3]
-note(Claude): On this response, claude suggest not only psychotherapist but also point to point, as Bengali culture like this types for specific answer. note(Gemini): Overall good and but donot suggest psychotherapist and also a little bit extra answer without questioning. note(ChatGPT): Without instruction it may give normal answers.
+note(Claude): On this response, claude suggest not only physiotherapist but also point to point, as Bengali culture like this types for specific answer. note(Gemini): Overall good and but donot suggest psychotherapist and also a little bit extra answer without questioning. note(ChatGPT): Without instruction it may give normal answers.
 IT given info is correct but don't get vibe or personal attachment that people like.
 It's important beacuse if people don't like the responses they will use other platform.
 **Winner:** [Claude]